Vladimír Šmicer

 He also notably played for French sides Lens, with whom he won the Ligue 1 title, and Bordeaux.

-Internationally, Šmicer played once for the Czechoslovak national side and 80 times for the Czech Republic.
+At international level, Šmicer played once for the Czechoslovak national side and 80 times for the Czech Republic.
 He retired from professional football in 2009.

 Club career

-Early career

-An attacking midfielder, Šmicer first shot to prominence in 1996, helping Slavia Prague reach the semi-finals of the 1995–96 UEFA Cup and then starring for the Czech Republic during their run to the UEFA Euro 1996 final.

-Šmicer did not have to wait to be noticed at Euro 1996, as he signed a contract with French club Lens prior to the tournament.
-While at Lens, he enjoyed more success, inspiring the club to a first ever French title in 1997–98, their only title to date.
-That season he scored seven goals and was a leader on the ground.
-He played in the UEFA Champions League and played a pivotal role in the side's successes in this tournament.

-He left Lens to move to Liverpool in June 1999.

 Liverpool

 Šmicer joined Liverpool for a fee of £4.2 million, recruited to fill the void left by the departure of Steve McManaman to Real Madrid.
 Upon arriving at Anfield in 1999, Šmicer was given the number 7 shirt, although he would later switch to number 11 after the arrival of Harry Kewell.
-When he left Liverpool in 2005, Šmicer said, "Just signing for Liverpool in itself was a dream because I supported them as a kid.
+When he left Liverpool in 2005, Šmicer said: "Just signing for Liverpool in itself was a dream because I supported them as a kid.
 It was a dream come true."
-He made his Liverpool debut in a match against Sheffield Wednesday at Hillsborough Stadium and scored his first Premier League goal in a 3–2 away win against Watford.
-His first campaign at Liverpool, however, was a difficult one as he struggled to come to terms with the pace of the English game and suffered a succession of injuries.
+He made his Liverpool debut in a match against Sheffield Wednesday at Hillsborough Stadium and scored his first Premier League goal in a 3–2 away victory against Watford.

-The 2000–01 season saw Šmicer (or "Vladi", as the Liverpool fans affectionately called him) fare much better.
-He scored his first Premier League goal of the season in a 4–3 loss to Leeds United at Elland Road and contributed to Liverpool's treble, starting in the FA Cup and League Cup finals and appearing as a substitute in the UEFA Cup final.

-Unfortunately, Šmicer was plagued with injury problems, and a lack of consistency meant he was in and out of the team.
-However, there were some memorable moments for the Czech, including the last minute winner against Chelsea in 2002, and a stunning volley against Borussia Dortmund in Europe, along with his impressive performance in the 2–0 win over Roma in the Champions League at Anfield.
-A serious injury suffered in late 2003, however, blighted the remainder of his Liverpool career.